vwkd/code-system/src/languages/rust/trait/trait.md

 Dynamic polymorphism using
 trait objects

-Self is concrete type that implements the trait

-Can implement trait with methods that has same name as own method To call method of trait needs to use explicit syntax `Trait::method(struct, ..)`

-can implement two traits with same method name
-?? which method is called by default ?? latest defined ??

-can implement trait with same associated function as own calls own by default can call associated function of trait using extended syntax `<struct as Trait>::function(..)`

-orphan rule
-?? can only implement trait for type if trait or type is defined in own module, not if both are defined outside of module e.g. can't implement trait from standard library for type from standard library, because both are defined outside module can get around limitation by creating wrapping struct To access methods from original type can either implement desired ones manually on wrapping struct or implement deref trait on wrapping struct to access all

 dynamically sized type
 ? that's why trait object need to be behind pointer

+## Declaration

+- defines signatures
+- can use `Self` as alias for concrete type that implements trait
+- optionally can provide default implementation
+- beware: implementation can always overwrite default implementation ❗️
+- beware: method with default implementation can call method without, needs to implement that one then ❗️

+## Implementation

+- type can implement multiple traits
+- allows flexible composition, no hierarchies
+- traits can overlap, e.g. one generic implementation, one for some trait bound, etc.
+- ?? beware: duck typing, can implement more traits, can't prevent only some but not others ❗️

+- if trait has method or associated function with same name as own, calls own by default
+- to call method of trait can use explicit syntax `MyTrait::my_method(MyStruct, ...)`
+- to call associated function of trait can use explicit syntax `<MyStruct as MyTrait>::my_function(...)`
+- ?? if two traits have method or associated function with same name doesn't call any one by default, needs to use explicit syntax

+- can implement trait on type, except if both trait and type are foreign
+- enables extendable types
+- e.g. from standard library
+- to implement foreign trait on foreign type can create own wrapper type that implements foreign trait
+- to access methods from original type can either implement desired methods manually on wrapper type or implement deref trait on wrapper type to access all

 ## Trait Object

 ??? allows to treat different types that implement same trait as interchangeable